QueerCollaborations2015/website/workshops.md

 MVP Australia has developed curriculum for LGBTIQ communities to create an opportunity to have a conversation about the ways intimate partner and sexual violence impact their lives and the lives of those they care about.

+## Poetry is Power: Queer Narratives as Means of Accessing Political Discourse

+Too often marginalised identities (especially queer identities) are excluded from political discourse.
+In the last fifteen years, there has been a resurgence of poetry produced as a means of re-entering this discourse by such groups.
+In this seminar-style workshop, we will look at some methodologies that have been used to create power out of our words and bodies, and discuss other possible methods of creating queer political poetry.
+This workshop will incorporate traditionally published, slam, and online poetry.

+## Communication for Change

+This workshop aims to teach people about the different ways of changing people's opinions and behaviours.
+There will be a focus on campaigns that students and student organisations can run to improve their university.

+## Dysphoria and Medical Transition

+Ever wondered what gender dysphoria is?
+What the leading theories of the cause for gender dysphoria are?
+Have you ever been curious about the various medications, therapies and surgeries that are available for transgender people to alleviate dysphoria?
+Then this workshop is for you.

+## Science of Sex, Sexuality and Safe Sex

+This workshop will be about sex!
+But it will also be about science (sorry).
+We'll be discussing the science of sexuality and how to make sex as safe as possible.